Straight from the Garden Amigurumi

 Find the original free pattern on raffamusadesigns.com, or read more about it on Ravelry.

-I don’t know about you, but tomatoes are my favorite veggie, therefore I’ve immediately fell in love with these cuties as soon as I saw them.
+I don’t know about you, but tomatoes are my favorite veggie.
+Therefore, I immediately fell in love with these cuties as soon as I saw them.
 Very simple and great to use any leftover yarn that you have.
 In other words, you have to try this one!

 You’ll need a 3,5 mm hood to crochet these cuties.
-The finished cabbage is 2,5 inch tall and 3,5 inch wide.
-You can decorate your home with them, for instance you can make a decorative basket full of veggies and put them on your porch!
+The finished cabbage is 2,5 inches tall and 3,5 inches wide.
+You can decorate your home with them, for instance, you can make a decorative basket full of veggies and put them on your porch!

-Carrots are one of the most recognizable symbols of spring and in addition to that, they’re so yummy!
-In other words, it’s a cute spring / summer project to decorate your home and garden with.
+Carrots are one of the most recognizable symbols of spring, and in addition to that, they’re so yummy!
+In other words, it’s a cute spring or summer project to decorate your home and garden with.
 In addition, they’re really fast to make.

 - DESIGNED by elisacrochet

 How sweet is this little amigurumi carrot in the pictures below?
-It’s the work by elisacrochet and is such a sweet and adorable carrot, that could be your kiddo’s best friend!
-Make sure to check out elisacrochet’s other veggie and fruit patterns, to make a whole crew!
+It’s such a sweet and adorable carrot that could be your kiddo’s best friend!
+Make sure to check out Elisa Crochet’s other veggie and fruit patterns to make a whole crew!

 PHOTOS by elisacrochet / elisacrochet.com